 The easiest way to satisfy HIPAA requirements is to partner with a HIPAA compliant communication solutions provider, like QuickBlox.
 We have a solid history providing enterprise solutions for healthcare.

-Software can be deployed to your preferred hosting environment including Amazon Web Services, Google Cloud Platform, and Hetzner Cloud.
+Software can be deployed to your preferred hosting environment including Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
 We configure your dedicated instance so that it meets HIPAA-compliant hosting requirements.
 QuickBlox can also host for you in our own HIPAA compliant account.

 With QuickBlox, data is encrypted in transit and at rest.
 We offer full encryption of user databases, files/content, and connections which means ePHI, communication history, and user data is safe and secure.

 Our back-end platform can be customized to support numerous security features, e.g.

 Our Enterprise Plan provides a fully managed service with dedicated maintenance and real-time monitoring.
 We offer a Service Level Agreement (SLA) with uptime guarantee.